briandfoy/windows-tz-strings/README.md

 	$ perl -MPOSIX -le 'print strftime "%z", localtime' -0400

 Windows is not so easy (or I couldn't find the easy way to do this) because they don't deal with those abbreviations (or the Olson locations).
+Consider the many StackOverflow answers in [Display current time with time zone in PowerShell](https://stackoverflow.com/q/11035905/2766176).

 The strings I need to map depend on the language pack.
 I've done a few languages, but some we leave the Latin alphabet, I have problems with the keyboard and typing out characters to run a command